SagaeHaruki/3D-GameScripts/README.md

 > What's New?: "Disabled some movements when interacting"
 - Player can't move when using the inventory, but will not pause the game
 - Player can't move when interacting with the npc
+- Player will now look when interacting with the npc